Contents - Click a link to skip to the section you want to read

 The Marmot Featherless Component jacket has a waterproof and breathable outer shell membrane and then a removable inner layer that features insulation made from 75% recycled loose-fill fibres that provide as much warmth as a 700 fill down jacket.
 So if you need to, you could easily remove the insulation layer and just use it as a raincoat during warmer months as well.

-It’s a classic design and available in black, so not only does it look great, it will also be effective in keeping you both warm and dry this winter.
+It’s a classic design and available in a variety of colors, so not only does it look great, it will also be effective in keeping you both warm and dry this winter.

 Black Diamond Sharp End Jacket